 Rachel Carnahan

-In over 10 years at NORC, Rachel has experience on wide-ranging health care and data collection projects.
+In 12 years at NORC, Rachel has experience on wide-ranging health care and data collection projects.
 On the Healthcare Cost and Utilization Project (HCUP), Rachel manages the Dissemination & Assistance team which encompasses website content management, Central Distributor operations, user support, and publications review.
 Rachel also currently leads the implementation of a large, nationally representative, multimode survey consisting of paper, web, and phone modes for the Assessing Social and Community Environments with National Data (ASCEND) for Veteran Suicide Prevention.

-On the Medicare Current Beneficiary Survey, Rachel held several roles related to questionnaire development and data collection, including managing the addition of the Patient Reported Indicator Surveys (PaRIS) as a supplement to the MCBS survey.
+On the Medicare Current Beneficiary Survey (MCBS), Rachel held several roles related to questionnaire development and data collection, including managing the addition of the Patient Reported Indicator Surveys (PaRIS) as a supplement to the MCBS survey.
 Rachel has also led surveys of Medi-Cal beneficiaries in California, Oregon home care workers, and Next Generation ACO beneficiaries.

 Quick Links